 Thank everyone and get on your merry way.
 Especially after big auditions, I like to make sure I have something lined up to do straight afterwards.
 It doesn’t actually matter what the activity is so long as it doesn’t allow you to ruminate on your performance and all the things you could’ve done differently.
 No of us have a time machine, once you are out of the room it’s time to drop that audition, let it go and move on with your life.
-Go and meet some friends in the park, head off to your day job, hit the gym or go for a swim.
-It can be worth a call to your agent just to check in and say hi, if you don’t have an agent and would like to get one, you can read our handy guide here.
+Go and meet some friends in the park, head off to your day job, hit the gym, or go for a swim.
+It can be worth calling your agent just to check in and say hi.
+If you don’t have an agent and would like to get one, you can read our handy guide here.

-It’s hard, but try and not think about it anymore.
+It’s hard, but try to not think about it anymore.
 You have done everything you can do.
 Now it’s out of your control, onto the next.

 Callbacks are a mercurial beast.
-They might take place days, weeks or months after your initial audition depending on the project.
+They might take place days, weeks, or even months after your initial audition depending on the project.
 The script may be the exact one you initially auditioned with or it could be entirely different.
 You may not even get called back for the same role as the one auditioned for!
 Literally anything can happen at this point.
 Return to step one and get back to preparation.
-However at some point you should receive at least your episode, if not a your character arc or the whole film script, potentially still in a draft or final draft form.
+However, at some point you should receive at least your episode, if not a your character arc or the whole film script (potentially still in a draft or final draft form).
 Analyse these materials extensively.
-Make sure you look at some of the directors’ other work because highly likely they will be at the callbacks to meet and chat to you.
+Make sure you look at some of the directors’ other work because it’s highly likely they will be at the callbacks to meet and chat to you.
 For some big American projects, you can find yourself in front of a panel of up to 10 people by the late stages.
 Keep your process the same, take on notes when they are given, keep surprising yourself, keep putting down great work.

-So that is a general overview of what to expect at a film or TV audition.
+That is a general overview of what to expect at a film or TV audition.
 It’s a little different to theatre or commercial work and requires a slight adjustment in your process.
-Hopefully this guide has been a useful tool for you and all the best next time you are in the room!
+Hopefully, this guide has been a useful tool for you and all the best next time you are in the room!